hbc/dc_2016_04/lessons/02_the_filesystem.md

 ## The Unix directory file structure (a.k.a. where am I?)

 As you've already just seen, you can move around in different directories or folders at the command line.
-Why would you want to do this, rather than just navigating around the normal way using a GUI (GUI = Graphical User Interface, pronounced *gooey*).
+You are probably accustomed to navigating around the normal way using a GUI (GUI = Graphical User Interface, pronounced *gooey*), but you will find that it's not too difficult once you get the hang of it.

 #### Moving around the file system